-These types of questions give you critical insight into the financial decisions your business often makes and give you a more accurate picture of your brand equity.
+These questions give you critical insight into your business’s financial decisions and give you a more accurate picture of your brand equity.

 Why is brand equity significant?

-When you measure brand equity, the key is to understand that you know what your customer wants and meet their needs.
+When measuring brand equity, the key is to understand that you know what your customers want and meet their needs.

 Brand equity tells you how successful you are in your field, how customers are responding to you, and what you need to improve to be more successful.